Women care for 3 children on average

 Women’s empowerment requires widespread social change that involves both men and women.
 The Women for Women International – Nigeria team has successfully developed programming to engage men as allies in women’s empowerment.

 The targeted outreach covers numerous issues, such as helping men understand Nigerian laws that criminalize treating widows like property.
 The illegal practice of transfering widows among family is a pervasive tradition in some communities.
 Trainers work to share information with men about the protection afforded women under the rule of law, as well as women's right to property ownership and the right to refuse practices such as female genital mutilation.
-Over 2,300 men have participated in the men’s engagement program to date.
+More than 7,000 men have participated in the men’s engagement program to date.